 We will not spam you, and will never sell your email.

-Wrangler Sahara ($26,045) adds a height-adjustable driver's seat, front-seat map pockets, monotube shock absorbers, stain-repellant fabric, air conditioning, Infinity sound system, and P255/70 R18 tires on machined alloy rims.
-Options for the Sahara include remote start ($185), and the Uconnect navigation system ($1,275).
+The Wrangler Sahara ($26,255) adds a height-adjustable driver's seat, front-seat map pockets, monotube shock absorbers, air conditioning, Infinity sound system, and P255/70 R18 tires on machined alloy rims.

 Safety features that come standard include dual front airbags, tire-pressure monitor, anti-lock brakes, traction control, electronic stability control with rollover mitigation.
 Seat-mounted front side airbags for torso protection are optional.

-The Jeep Wrangler is one of the most widely recognizable vehicles in the world.
-The latest generation looks quite similar to the previous version, which ended production with the 2006 model year.
+Walkaround The Jeep Wrangler is one of the most widely recognizable vehicles in the world.
 Most important, Wranglers have always had a distinct family resemblance to the original Jeep of World War II fame.

 Up front you'll find the classic round headlamps, Jeep's seven-slot grille, and a front bumper with integrated fog lamps.
 The upright fold-down windshield is slightly curved for better aerodynamics and reduced wind noise.